hspil/3d-models/README.md

 # 3d-models
- Various 3d models that dont belong separate repos
+ Various 3d models that dont belong in separate repos